 Others may want to remind you of your past failings and insecurities.
 They may want to protect you from possible hurt (though they may also have their own agenda for not wanting you to succeed).

 Protect your OBT by working with an accountability buddy or mentor.
 Write it down and put it in a place you will see it every day, on the fridge, by your computer screen, on the back of the bathroom door.
 The simple act of writing helps to embed the idea in your brain.

-It’s time to step forward bravely into 2017 with enthusiasm, to elevate your thinking and shape your path to greater performance using your OBT.
+It’s time to step forward bravely into the new year with enthusiasm, to elevate your thinking and shape your path to greater performance using your OBT.